apsun/RemotePreferences/README.md

 ## Strict mode

-To maintain API compatibility with `SharedPreferences`, by default any errors encountered while accessing the preference provider will by ignored, resulting in default values being returned from the getter methods.
-Commonly, this can be caused by bugs in your code, or the user disabling your app/provider component.
+To maintain API compatibility with `SharedPreferences`, by default any errors encountered while accessing the preference provider will be ignored, resulting in default values being returned from the getter methods.
+This can be caused by bugs in your code, or the user disabling your app/provider component.
 To detect and handle this scenario, you may opt-in to *strict mode* by passing an extra parameter to the `RemotePreferences` constructor: